regolith-labs/drillx/README.md

 ## GPU

-To build with the `gpu` feature enabled, you must have CUDA installed on your local machine.
-You can download the CUDA Toolkit from NVIDIA’s official [CUDA Toolkit website](https://developer.nvidia.com/cuda-downloads).
+To run drillx on a CUDA compatible gpu, compile the crate with the `gpu` feature flag enabled.
+You must have CUDA installed on your local machine.
+You can download the CUDA toolkit from [NVIDIA’s official website](https://developer.nvidia.com/cuda-downloads).
 Choose the version compatible with your system and graphics card.